Chapter 2: Roles of State and National 4-H YDP Partners

 The ANR Executive Director for Staff Personnel and Affirmative Action provides materials, resources and training for staff and volunteers on clientele documentation and outreach activities.
 The affirmative action office also handles discrimination complaints and supports the process of decision-making about outreach activities and interpretation of policies and regulations related to diversity, civil rights and affirmative action.
 See ANR Employees Staff Personnel and Affirmative Action Office.

 The ANR Youth, Families and Communities (YFC) Statewide Program encompasses the 4-H Youth Development Program (YDP), Expanded Food & Nutrition Education Program (EFNEP) and other ANR youth, nutrition, family and community programs.
-See Organization Chart - Youth, Families & Communities Statewide Program.
 See Organization Chart - Youth, Families & Communities Statewide Program - Staff.

-The State 4-H Youth Development Program provides statewide leadership and direction to the 4-H YDP, programmatically and administratively coordinates state level 4-H YDP activities and programs and identifies and secures funding for statewide and/or multi-county programs, events and activities.
+The State 4-H Youth Development Program provides statewide leadership and direction to the 4-H YDP, programmatically and administratively coordinates state level 4-H YDP activities and programs and identifies and secures funding for the program.

-The Associate Director of 4-H Program and Policy provides statewide programmatic leadership and administrative and operational support for the California 4-H YDP; fosters team building with academic peers, youth professionals, volunteers, youth and other cooperators; and serves as liaison between the California 4-H YDP and various internal and external stakeholder groups.
-The Associate Director is responsible for the development, interpretation and implementation of UC policies related to the 4-H YDP.
-This position reports to the YFC Director.
+The Statewide 4-H Director provides statewide programmatic leadership and administrative and operational support for the California 4-HYDP; fosters team building with academic peers, youth professionals, volunteers, youth and other partners; and serves as liaison between the California 4-HYDP and various internal and external stakeholder groups.
+The Statewide 4-H Director is responsible for the development, interpretation and implementation of UC policies related to the 4-HYDP.

 The Associate Director of Research - 4-H YDP gives guidance and direction to 4-H YDP's research agenda.